volodya-lombrozo/volodya.lombrozo.github.io/_posts/articles/2025-02-19-stream-leak.md

 But it’s also **lazy**, meaning that the actual iteration doesn’t happen inside `children()` method.
 Instead, it happens **later**, when the stream is actually consumed when a terminal operation (like `collect()`) is called on it.
-This means that by the time the iteration happens, synchronization no longer applies.
+This means that by
+the time the real iteration happens, synchronization no longer applies.

 So, what’s the fix?
 Force eager evaluation before returning the stream.
 Here’s how: